vikasnataraja/Cloud-Retrieval-CNN/README.md

 python3 create_npy_data.py --fdir path/to/dir/containing/hdf5/files --dest path/to/a/directory/for/writing/npy/files
 ```

 If the directory entered in `--dest` does not exist, one will be created.
 Use `python3 create_npy_data.py --help` for more details.
+After running the python file, check the destination directory to ensure that the 3 `npy` files were created.

 ### Step 4 - Training a model